Resurgence and self-completion in renormalized gauge theories: Self-complete QED

 From Fig.~\ref{beta_function}, we see that, as long as the coupling $\alpha$ is sufficiently small, a more general pole structure mildly impacts the numerical value of the critical point $\alpha_c$.
 The reason is that the higher nonperturbative sectors ($R_n$ with $n\geq 1$ ) are subleading for $\alpha\leq \alpha_c$, keeping the truncation of the higher sectors in App.~\ref{app:generic} under control.
 Notice that this example is not quantitatively reliable since we are considering only one-loop contributions; nonetheless, Fig.~\ref{beta_function} conceptually points out how nonperturbative contributions can impact the running of $\alpha$, making it asymptotically safe.\\

 Some concluding remarks are in order:

 \begin{enumerate}[label=(\alph*)]

-\item Notice that we are arguing on the presence of renormalons in the beta function, and this seems to contradict the common lore, also based on higher loop evaluations -- the authors of the recent Ref.~\cite{Dunne:2021lie} discussed in detail this issue in the specific case of $\phi^4$ model.
-However, we should recall that this is solely an artifact of the $\overline{MS}$ renormalization scheme.
-For example, within the on-shell renormalization scheme, which is retained somewhat more physical, the beta function has renormalon singularities~\cite{Broadhurst:1992si}.
+\item We are arguing on the presence of renormalons in the beta function -- the authors of the recent Ref.~\cite{Dunne:2021lie} discussed in detail this issue in the specific case of $\phi^4$ model.
+Here, we should recall that the absence of renormalons in the beta function is solely an artifact of the $\overline{MS}$ renormalization scheme.
+For example, within the on-shell renormalization scheme, which is considered more physical, the beta function has renormalon singularities~\cite{Broadhurst:1992si}.